 #4.
 Practice The Inner Dialogue of Self-Love

-People who lack self-esteem talk to themselves in negative, self-defeating way that further undermines their self-esteem.
+People who lack self-esteem talk to themselves in a negative, self-defeating way that further undermines their self-esteem.

 By changing your inner dialogue, you lay down new neural pathways in your brain that with practice become your automatic way of talking to yourself.